masterTW/Tensorflow_NIMA_Food_Photo_Aesthetic_Evaluation/README.md

 # Resullt:
   - Esthetic score of 5 or above means successful photo.
 Lower than 5 means not so good.
 Tested the model with 500 AVA food photos and confirmed the accuracy is up to 73.5%, which matches the result of the paper[2].
 # To-Do List:
-  - Downsize the file of model with MobileNet
+  - Downsize the file of model with MobileNet.
-  - Create Web version with Tensorflow.js
+  - Create Web version with Tensorflow.js.
 # References:
  1. Talebi, Hossein, and Peyman Milanfar.
 "NIMA: Neural Image Assessment" IEEE Transactions on Image Processing, 2017
  2. Jiayu Lou, Hang Yang.
 "Food Image Aesthetic Quality Measurement by Distribution Prediction", 2018